hyperledger/indy-plenum/docs/source/transaction_author_agreement.md

 - Transaction Author Agreement can be enabled for DOMAIN and plugins ledgers by setting `TRANSACTION_AUTHOR_AGREEMENT` transaction with non-empty text (see [transactions.md](https://github.com/hyperledger/indy-node/blob/master/docs/source/transactions.md)).
 Please note that a `TRANSACTION_AUTHOR_AGREEMENT_AML` transaction needs to be sent before sending the first `TRANSACTION_AUTHOR_AGREEMENT`.

+- A new Transaction Author Agreement must have a ratification timestamp specified which can not be changed later.
+Ratification timestamp value may have any precision up to seconds.

-- Newly created Transaction Author Agreement cannot have retirement date.
+- Newly created Transaction Author Agreement cannot have retirement timestamp.

 #### Updating Transaction Author Agreement